 If we start to investigate the private lives of every artist, there’d be much less artwork left.
-It’s as much a part of human nature to sin and cause suffering as it is to love and express creativity.
+To sin and cause suffering is as much a part of human nature as is to love and express creativity.
 After all, Richard Wagner was an anti-Semite, the painter Caravaggio was allegedly a murderer and Charles Dickens took a teenage lover.
-Most recently, Bill Cosby, whose contribution to television and the positive portrayal of African American families is immeasurable, has been accused of sexual assault by multiple women.
-Should his contribution to the bettering of society be ignored due to these allegations?
+A more recent example is Bill Cosby, whose contribution to television and the positive portrayal of African American families is immeasurable.
+However, he was found guilty in his retrial of aggravated indecent assault for drugging and sexually assaulting a woman at his Philadelphia home in 2004.
+There’s no question that this is disturbing, but should his cultural contribution to the bettering of society be ignored or erased due to this verdict?
 We have to separate the artist from their art because if we don’t, we’ll be missing some great art.

 Rejecting art leads to censorship

-You might feel moral and high-minded for rejecting the movies of Roman Polanski, but throwing out art because we disapprove of the artist is the thin end of the wedge.
-To reject the artwork for any reason other than its artistic merit resonates of censorship.
-Given that different people have different sensitivities, once you permit any censorship you don’t know where it will end.
+You might feel moral and high-minded for rejecting the movies of Roman Polanski, Woody Allen and anything produced by Harvey Weinstein, but throwing out art because we disapprove of the artist is the thin end of the wedge.
+To reject the artwork for any reason other than its artistic merit echoes of censorship.
+Given that different people have different sensitivities, once you permit any censorship, you don’t know where it will end.
 Besides, the standards of moral decency change over the centuries.
 What was once acceptable can become unbearable, and vice versa.
-(12 American presidents were slave-owners).
+(Let’s not forget that 12 American presidents were slave owners).
 Holding art to the standards of a fictional ‘common decency’ is too simplistic.

 Art stands alone

-There is no need to argue that art should be separated from the artist’s character because it stands on its own.
-Many people enjoy listening to the music of Kanye West even though they find his opinions distasteful, or appreciate movies starring Mel Gibson despite their disgust for his anti-Semitism.
+Art should be separated from the artist’s character because it stands on its own.
+Many people enjoy listening to the music of Kanye West even though they find his opinions distasteful.
+The same can be said for the music of Chris Brown, even after he beat up Rihanna.
+People also appreciate movies starring or directed by Mel Gibson despite their disgust for his apparent anti-Semitism.
 Music and movies are not affected by the personal opinions or even the actions of their creators.
 If you go to a museum and you are moved by a painting by Picasso, does it become less moving if you know it was painted by a man who was abusive to his wives?
 Even Martin Luther King’s known adultery didn’t undermine the power and pathos of his oratory.
-Perhaps we need artists to live the tortured lives of self-destruction which produce great art, but in that case we have no right to disown them when they manifest the darkness that so fascinates us.
+Perhaps we need artists to live the tortured lives of self-destruction which produce great art — but in that case, we have no right to disown them when they manifest the darkness that so fascinates us.